 ROW 12 Plenary Panel Moderator

 Allen Crabtree’s career spans nearly 50 years in the field of environmental planning, resource management and regulatory negotiation and compliance enforcement.
 He served as a strategist in senior positions with state and federal environmental regulators, as a consultant to resource developers and energy managers, and as a regulatory policy analyst.
 He played an active role in developing environmental regulatory standards governing infrastructure expansion and in ensuring compliance with these regulatory policies, including negotiating complex consent agreements and regulations.

 In his long environmental career, Mr. Crabtree applied his expertise to a broad range of assignments, from preparing facility siting studies and environmental impact reports for the energy and water supply industries to developing effective regulatory compliance strategies and mitigation programs for land use developers.
 He has extensive experience of the complex process of maintaining the balance between economic growth and the protection of sensitive plant and animal habitats and aquatic ecosystems.
 He has successfully developed plant and wildlife management programs, designed wetland and aquatic habitat restoration plans, and prepared water quality management programs.

-Mr. Crabtree’s positions have included Senior Vice President for Environment with Resource Management International, Group Manager for Normandeau Associates, Inc., Executive Director of the New Hampshire Fish and Game Department, and positions with the Michigan Department of Natural Resources, Michigan Public Service Commission, and Federal Power Commission.
+His positions have included Senior Vice President for Environment with Resource Management International, Group Manager for Normandeau Associates, Inc., Executive Director of the New Hampshire Fish and Game Department, and positions with the Michigan Department of Natural Resources, Michigan Public Service Commission, and Federal Power Commission.
 Most recently he was an independent consultant with Navigant Consulting.
-He holds a B.S. in Forestry from the University of New Hampshire and an M.S. in Resource Management from Michigan State University.
+He holds a BS in Forestry from the University of New Hampshire and an MS in Resource Management from Michigan State University.